LCollision: Fast Generation of Collision-Free Human Poses using Learned Non-Penetration Constraints: Evaluation

 In \prettyref{table:ablation}, we compare the accuracy of baselines in terms of predicting penetration depth energies, ranking penetration depth energies, and classifying collision-free meshes.
 To ensure that our predicted penetration depth energies are accurate, we use the mean squared error (MSE) of total penetration depth energy averaged over the $0.3M$ test meshes.
 To ensure the accuracy of the ranking penetration depth energies, we randomly formulate a pair for each sample in the $0.3M$ test meshes, and we record the average ranking margin (RANK).
 To classify collision-free meshes, we use the rate of success (CLASSIFY) over the $0.3M$ test meshes.

-From this ablation study, we compare $ND$ and our method to find that penetration decomposition can improve the accuracy of collision predictions.
-Using penetration depth energy in the system not only gives gradient information for optimization but can also boost performance through $\mathcal{L}_{PD}$. $\mathcal{L}_{rank}$ does help improve performance, but its effect is relatively minor compared to $\mathcal{L}_{PD}$.
+From this ablation study, we compare $ND$ and our method to find that penetration decomposition can improve the accuracy of collision predictions, which also suggests that using the two parts of the $\mathcal{L}_{PD}$ could better inform the network of collision locality.
+Using penetration depth energy in the system not only provides gradient information for optimization but can also boost performance through $\mathcal{L}_{PD}$. $\mathcal{L}_{rank}$ does help improve performance, but its effect is relatively minor compared to $\mathcal{L}_{PD}$.

 Our second study inspects the robustness of our network architecture in terms of the size of the dataset.
 As shown in \prettyref{table:datasize}, we tested our method trained using two different $M$.
 Increasing $M$ from $5\times10^4$ to $2.5\times10^6$ can significantly boost the collision detection accuracy (CLASSIFY).
 This result implies that learning to predict collisions is challenging, and a larger training dataset can help improve the overall results.